WokLibCodeClub/Python-Clock/Step3-Setting-up-the-Analogue-clock/README.md

 Delete the last line you just added.

-Now we're going to make a loop and get the second hand to move round the clock.
+Now we're going to make a loop and get the second hand to move round the clock by turning it to the right a set number of degrees, then waiting one second.
 Here is the code:

 ```
 while True: